Optical selection bias and projection effects in stacked galaxy cluster weak lensing: Galaxy clusters in the Buzzard Simulations

 \subsection{The Buzzard simulations}

-The Buzzard simulations \citep{DeRose19, DeRose22} include a suite of synthetic catalogues based on the {\sc Addgals} algorithm \citep{Wechsler21} and are designed for supporting the DES data analyses.
+The Buzzard simulations \citep{DeRose19, DeRose22} include a suite of synthetic catalogues based on the {\sc addgals} algorithm \citep{Wechsler21} and are designed for supporting the DES data analyses.
 Below we describe the simulation framework, and in Appendix~\ref{app:buzzard_versions} we describe the particular versions of Buzzard we use.

 The first step of the simulation creates a galaxy catalogue with r-band magnitudes.
-The algorithm performs subhalo abundance matching between a small high-resolution N-body simulation and the observed luminosity function in the r-band.
+The algorithm performs subhalo abundance matching between an N-body simulation with well-resolved subhaloes and the observed luminosity function in the r-band.
 Using the resulting galaxy catalogue, the algorithm calibrates (1) the relation between mass and r-band magnitude for central galaxies, and (2) the relation between local density and r-band magnitude for satellite galaxies.
 These relations are then used to assign galaxies to resolved haloes or dark matter particles in a large light-cone simulation with a lower resolution.

 The second step of the simulation assigns colour to each galaxy.
-At a given r-band magnitude, galaxies from the observed catalogue are ranked by their g--r colour, and galaxies from the simulated catalogue are ranked by an environmental proxy.
+At a given r-band magnitude, galaxies from the observed catalogue are ranked by their g--r colour, and galaxies from the simulated catalogue are ranked by an environmental proxy, such as the distance to the nearest neighbour.
 The algorithm then performs abundance matching between these two ranked lists with some scatter, and the observed galaxy spectral energy distributions (SEDs) are assigned to the corresponding galaxies in the simulated catalogue.

-In this work, we use 12 realisations of the DES Y1 data (1120 deg$^2$ each) based on Buzzard version 1.9.2+1 and one realisation of Y3 (4143 deg$^2$) based on Buzzard version 1.9.8 \citep[presented in][respectively]{DeRose19,DeRose22}.
+In this work, we use 12 realisations of the DES Y1 data (1120 deg$^2$ each) based on Buzzard version 1.9.2+1 and one realisation of the DES Y3 data (4143 deg$^2$) based on Buzzard version 1.9.8 \citep[presented in][respectively]{DeRose19,DeRose22}.
 In Appendix~\ref{app:buzzard_versions} we compare the two versions.
 The key difference relevant for this work is that the Y1 realisations have a narrower red sequence than the Y3 realisation.
-We find that the lensing selection bias from these two versions are statistically consistent, and therefore in the main text we combine the results from both versions.
+We find that the lensing selection bias results from these two versions are statistically consistent, and therefore in the main text we combine the results from both versions.

 \cite{Wechsler21} show that the massive haloes in Buzzard tend to have fewer member galaxies than observed, and this deficit is attributed to the artificial disruption of subhaloes in dense environments in the N-body simulation used for subhalo abundance matching.
 As a result, clusters in Buzzard tend to have lower richness values compared with observed clusters of similar mass, and above a richness threshold Buzzard has fewer clusters than observed.
 In addition, \cite{To21b} show that the selection bias in Buzzard is higher than that indicated by the DES Y1 data at large scales, which can also be attributed to the low galaxy density in clusters in Buzzard.
 Because of this discrepancy, we do not directly use the selection bias derived from Buzzard to correct the observed lensing signal.
 Instead, we use Buzzard to study the nature of selection bias and leave to future works a full calibration using suites of galaxy--halo connection models.